kiyagak/WireShark-Portfolio/DNS.md

 ## Objective

-The goal is to follow Kuross and Ross' [DNS Wireshark lab](https://www-net.cs.umass.edu/wireshark-labs/Wireshark_DNS_v9.pdf) to investigate
+The goal is to follow Kuross and Ross' [DNS Wireshark lab](https://www-net.cs.umass.edu/wireshark-labs/Wireshark_DNS_v9.pdf) to
 - investigate DNS client behavior (query/response)
 - use the nslookup tool
 - learn about local DNS caching